z80playground/cpm-fat/README.md

 I've removed the undocumented (imp)ort and (exp)ort commands, to cut down on space, and avoid confusion.

+Although I'd like to improve the console input functions, for the moment I've just updated things such that the backspace key deletes the most recently entered character at the CP/M prompt.
+(This is in addition to the keystroke `C-h` continuing to work in that same way.)

 Possible future changes might involve:

 * Optimize for size.